alelawsoWTAMU/CIDM_6325_Lawson/PRD.md

   - A community of experienced homeowners and contractors will be willing and able to contribute tips and advice to this specific application.
 ---
 ## 10. Acceptance Criteria
-- Clear, testable conditions for acceptance.
-- Example: FR-001 passes when a user uploads a file up to 100 MB within 3 s without error.
 - The MVA will be accepted when:
     - A basic Personalized Maintenance Schedule generates a checklist based on user inputs within mere seconds.
 See FR-001.
     - The Task Profiles feature contains basic, pre-written step-by-step guides for 10-15 common maintenance items, along with a list of required tools and an estimated timetable.
 See FR-002.